-This strategy goal is preservation of capital while generating current income.
-Capital is allocated to at least 80% fixed income securities.
+The goal of this strategy is preservation of capital while generating current income.
+Capital is allocated to at least 80% fixed income securities, including select high-yield bonds.
 Selected domestic and foreign stocks may also be purchased and covered calls may be employed to enhance income stream.
-For comparison purposes, investment performance is measured against the Bank of America Merrill Lynch U.S. Corporate A-AAA 1-3 Years Total Return Index.
+For comparison purposes, investment performance is measured against the ICE BofA 1-3 Year AAA-A U.S. Corporate Index.